KUKHUA/tunnelchat/README.md

 Contributions are welcome!
 If you have ideas for improving TunnelChat or fixing issues, please open a pull request or submit an issue on GitHub.

 ## License
  This project is lincesed under Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.
-For more information, see the [LICENSE](LICENSE) file.
+For more information, see the [](LICENSE) file.